Lordmzn/MatlabFunctions/README.md

 `tuples_shuffling.m` performs a random shuffling of the tuples (rows) of the input dataset.
 This operation has been demonstrated to enhance the performance of the Iterative Input Selection algorithm ([Galelli and Castelletti, 2013](http://onlinelibrary.wiley.com/doi/10.1002/wrcr.20339/abstract)).

-`plotIIS_selectedInput.m` creates a mesh-plot to represent the set of input (on the rows) selected over multiple runs (on the columns) of the Iterative Input Selection algorithm [Galelli and Castelletti, 2013](http://onlinelibrary.wiley.com/doi/10.1002/wrcr.20339/abstract).
+`plotIIS_selectedInput.m` creates a mesh-plot to represent the set of input (on the rows) selected over multiple runs (on the columns) of the Iterative Input Selection algorithm ([Galelli and Castelletti, 2013](http://onlinelibrary.wiley.com/doi/10.1002/wrcr.20339/abstract)).

 Copyright (C) 2013 Matteo Giuliani.